mendix/docs/content/releasenotes/mobile/nt-6-rn.md

 ### Fixes

-* We fixed an issue with dependencies resolution on Android.
+* We fixed an issue with dependency resolution on Android.

 **Release date: July 29th, 2021**